 When you haven’t got a big budget, there are times you just have to improvise.
-Here are some steps to becoming a blogger-in-chief.
+Here are some steps to becoming a blogger and finding work-life balance.

 While I’d dabbled with WordPress, Blogger, Tumblr and many other platforms at the start of my journey, there was much to learn, so I set to work on understanding the basics between baby naps.

 Among the stumbling blocks I encountered was the process of actually setting up my blog.
 I didn’t like any of the free templates on offer and there was a sudden realisation that blogging was going to cost me time, effort and money upfront with very little rewards at the start.
 I didn’t have much budget to do the basics with, so I needed to put my thinking cap on to sell the idea to better half H, who would be investing his hard-earned cash in my creativity.